DOE-COMMS/Q-POP-Modules/_sources/examples.md

 </input>
 ```

 Almost all the parameters are self-explanatory.
-The units are fixed and just for reminding the user of what the unit of the corresponding parameter is.
+The units are fixed and serve only to remind the user of the corresponding parameter's unit.
 The `external` section defines external parameters:

 Name          | Explanation
 ------------- | -------------------